ExistentialRobotics/PNO/README.md

 If you have any issues, feel free to create an issue in this github repo or email the authors.

-# 3D iGibson Environments, 4D Manipulator and the Neural Heuristics Experiments
+# 3D iGibson Environments, 4D Manipulator and Neural Heuristics Experiments
 In this section, we show how to reproduce results of the Heuristics.
 We provide pre-trained models and the datasets used.
 We briefly describe on how the datasets were generated for each experiment.